animatedmax/spring-data-geode/src/main/markdown/index.md

 subscription queue is durable, it persists between client sessions (that is, connections), potentially up to a specified timeout.
-If the client does not return within a given time frame the client Pool subscription queue is destroyed in order to reduce resource consumption on servers in the cluster.
+If the client does not return within a given time frame the client Pool subscription queue is destroyed to reduce resource consumption on servers in the cluster.
 If the subscription queue is not `durable`, it is destroyed immediately when the client disconnects.
 You need to decide whether your client should receive events that came while it was disconnected or if